zzw890827/aws-sap-questions/第1套/README.md

     </details>

-55. A company has an Amazon EC2 deployment that has the following architecture: -An application tier that contains 8 m4.xlarge instances -A Classic Load Balancer -Amazon S3 as a persistent data store After one of the EC2 instances fails, users report very slow processing of their requests.
+55. A company has an Amazon EC2 deployment that has the following architecture: -An application tier that contains 8 m4.xlarge instances -A Classic Load Balancer -Amazon S3 as a persistent data store.
+After one of the EC2 instances fails, users report very slow processing of their requests.
 A Solutions Architect must recommend design changes to maximize system reliability.
 The solution must minimize costs.
 What should the Solution Architect recommend?
-    - [ ] A. Migrate the existing EC2 instances to a serverless deployment using AWS Lambda functions
+    - [ ] A. Migrate the existing EC2 instances to a serverless deployment using AWS Lambda functions.
-    - [ ] B. Change the Classic Load Balancer to an Application Load Balancer
+    - [ ] B. Change the Classic Load Balancer to an Application Load Balancer.
-    - [ ] C. Replace the application tier with m4.large instances in an Auto Scaling group
+    - [ ] C. Replace the application tier with m4.large instances in an Auto Scaling group.
-    - [ ] D. Replace the application tier with 4 m4.2xlarge instances
+    - [ ] D. Replace the application tier with 4 m4.2xlarge instances.

     <details>
        <summary>Answer</summary>